oracle-livelabs/database/hitchhikers-guide-upgrade-to-23ai/09-sqltune/sqltune.md

       -- Be sure to hit RETURN
       ```

-2. Create a STA task.
+2. Create a SQL Tuning Advisor task.

     ```
     <copy>